albacoto/SAIGE/README.md

 The disorders described are characterized by the involvement of both rare and common genetic variants that influence brain function and development.
 They have a polygenic nature meaning that each disorder is influenced by multiple genes, with no single gene being solely responsible.
 Instead, numerous genetic variants, often spread across many genes, contribute to the overall risk.

 The SAIGE-GENE+ is a statistical tool designed to perform gene-based association tests, particularly in large-scale biobank data sets.
+What SAIGE does is to test vairants with MAF (Minor Allele Frequency) <= 0.1, 0.01, 0.001 % (we use multiple mAF cutoffs to improve POWER).
+* To incorporate multiple --> MAF cutoffs --> functional annotations, multiple tests are needed for each gene and results need to be combined using:
+1. minimum p-value
+2. Cauchy combination method

 Data for this porject is coming from dried blood samples and it is stored in a file called iPSYCH2016 which has been updated from iPSYCH2012 and iPSYCH2015.